azarboon/cheat-sheet-aws/README.md

 ### Route 53

-Routing policies:
-* Failover: only for active-passive failover
-* Geo-location: routing based on user location.
-You cannot use it to reduce latency.
-It can exclude certain regions and localize the content.
-* Geo proximity: routing based on the geographic location of users and resources.
-You can use positive/negative bias to expand/shrink the size of the geographic region from which traffic is routed to a resource.
-* Latency: Use when you have resources in multiple AWS Regions and you want to lowest latency.
-It’s not used for failover.
-How it works: DNS routes the query to a Route 53 name server.
-Route 53 refers to its data on latency between regions choose the one with lowest and responds with IP address
-* Unlike simple routing policy, multi-value routing policy returns only healthy resources
-* When simple routing policy returns multiple values, a random value is chosen by the CLIENT.
-* Unlike Elastic Load Balancer, Route 53's multi value routing policy is a client side load balancing

 To setup DNS resolution for hybrid cloud using conditional forwarding rules and DNS endpoints (which are created on Route 53 Resolver):
 * Inbound endpoint: Forward from DNS resolvers on your network to Route 53 Resolver (in your VPC)
 * Outbound endpoint: Forward from Route 53 Resolver (in your VPC) to resolvers on your network